Goals Based Investing

 5. What you’ll get back

-The final value of your investments will depend on three main factors: how much you pay in, how your investments perform, and how long you’re invested for.
-Generally speaking, the more you pay in, the better your investments will return.
-And the longer you can keep your money invested, the more you're likely to get back.
+The final value of your investments will depend on three main factors: how much you pay in, how your investments perform, and how long you are invested for.
+Generally speaking, the longer you can keep your money invested, the more you're likely to get back.
 This should be balanced with the understanding that investments don’t always give you back the amount you originally invested.
-Make sure you plan in regular reviews of your initial investment plans, including what you can afford to pay, to ensure you remain aligned to your goals, and to make sure you can still afford to continue to invest.
+Make sure you plan in regular reviews of your investments to ensure you remain aligned to your goals, and to make sure you can still afford to continue to invest.

 6. Mix it up

-Putting all your money in one type of investment can be a risky strategy.
-You can help reduce that risk by spreading your money across a mix of investment types, this is called diversifying.
-Most people choose from four main types of investment, which are grouped according to characteristics they have in common.
-These are known as ‘asset classes’.
+Putting all of your money in one type of investment can be a risky strategy.
+You can help reduce that risk by spreading your money across a mixture of different investment types; this is called ‘diversifying’.
+Most people choose from four main types of investment, or “asset classes”, which are grouped according to characteristics they have in common.

 The most common asset classes are considered to be:

-Cash – this could include savings and current accounts, savings and premium bonds and other National Saving and Investments (NS&I) products.
-These are considered to be “low” risk, but you can lose money over time if inflation is higher than interest rates paid.
+Cash – this could include current accounts, savings, Premium Bonds and other National Saving and Investments (NS&I) products.
+These are considered to be “low” risk, but you can still lose money over time if inflation is higher than interest rates paid, as the buying power of your money reduces.

-Fixed Interest Securities – these are also called bonds and are essentially a loan to a company or Government for a fixed period.
-These are Gilts (Government bonds), overseas bonds, local authority bonds and corporate bonds (loans to companies).
-These are considered to be relatively “low” risk.
+Fixed Interest Securities – also known as bonds, these are essentially fixed term loans to a company or Government in the form of a Corporate Bond, Government Gilt, overseas bond or local authority bond.
+They are considered to be relatively “low” risk.

-Shares - also known as ‘equities.
+Shares - also known as ‘equities’ – are part ownership of a company.
 Risk levels vary.

-Property – including residential or commercial property and buy-to-lets, and investments in property companies or funds.
+Property – this can include residential or commercial property, buy-to-lets, and investments in property companies or funds.
 Risk levels vary.

-Investments can be affected by many different factors: economics, interest rates, politics, conflicts, even weather events.
-What’s positive for one investment can be negative for another, meaning when one rises, another may fall.
-Make sure you take advice on what is right for your individual circumstances before you commit yourself to investing.
+Investments can be affected by many different factors, such as economics, interest rates, politics, conflicts, even weather events.
+Something that may have a positive impact on one investment can have a negative impact on another, meaning when one rises, another may fall.

 7. Be tax-efficient

-Tax is never a one-size-fits-all, each taxpayer will have different circumstances and situations which could affect their tax situation.
-There are several valuable allowances and tax reliefs which you may benefit from, so you should ensure you have all the information you need before you decide where to invest.
-You could look to put money into your pension or use up your Individual Savings Account (ISA) allowance and speaking to a certified wealth planner may help you to identify what is right for you.
+Tax is never a one-size-fits-all; everyone will have different circumstances and situations which could affect their tax situation.
+However, there are several valuable allowances and tax reliefs which you may benefit from, such as Individual Savings Accounts (ISAs) and pensions, so ensure that you have all of the relevant information you need before you decide where to invest.
+If you are unsure, always seek advice to help identify what is right for you.

 8. Review, review, review

-Probably one of the most important and key elements of investing is to ensure you make time to regularly review your investments, to make sure they remain on track to meet your goals.
-Regular reviews also mean you’re in a position to make any adjustments that are necessary to your investments which reflect changes in your personal circumstances.
+Probably one of the most important elements of investing is ensuring that you make time to review your investments, to check that they remain on track to meet your goals and continue to meet your risk tolerance.
+Regular reviews also mean that you can make any adjustments that are necessary to reflect changes in your needs or personal circumstances.

 Please note: This article is for general information only and does not constitute advice.
 The information is aimed at retail clients only.